 I’ve used this with dozens of my clients over the past 20 years as a personal trainer.

-So give me 8 weeks of your time, and I’ll give you a brand new back.
+So give these 7 exercises your time, and I’ll give you a brand new back.

 This program is written with home gyms in mind, meaning you don’t need access to a range of specialist equipment.
 The lat workouts here can be done with basic equipment you can easily buy for a home gym.